Ladies of Washington

 Ladies of Washington is a 1944 American drama film directed by Louis King and starring Trudy Marshall, Ronald Graham and Anthony Quinn.
-It concentrates on a group of young women employed by the federal government in wartime Washington D.C., one of whom becomes involved with an enemy agent.

 The film's sets were designed by the art directors James Basevi and Leland Fuller.

+Plot

+A group of young women are employed by the federal government in wartime Washington D.C. and one of whom becomes involved with an enemy agent.